mecid/mecid.github.io/_posts/2019-07-31-introducing-container-views-in-swiftui.md

 4. Provide action handlers to the *Rendering View*

 ***Rendering Views* should do things only related to rendering:**
-1. Build User Interface using primitive components provided by *SwiftUI*.
+1. Build User Interface using primitive components provided by SwiftUI.
 2. Compose User Interface by using other Rendering views.
 3. Use data as input to render User Interface and don't store any state.